Neuronal-Oscillations/group-handbook/docs/Data-Storage-and-Processing/PCorMAC-to-RFS-data-transfer.md

-# Transer of data betweeen ARC and Mac/PC
+# Transer of data betweeen ARC and Windows/MacOS
 ## Purpose

-Recommendations for copying data to and from Mac or Windows to ARC.
-This allow for moving data to and from the ARC from data of the PC/Mac or folders that has been mapped/mounted.
+Recommendations for copying data to and from MacOS or Windows to ARC.
+This allow for moving data to and from the ARC from data of the Wondows/MacOS or folders that has been mapped/mounted.
 This could for instance be a mounted RFS folder.

 NOTE: this is not suitable for copying large datasets between RFS and ARC as this transfers via the Mac/PC.